oat-sa/taohub-user-guide/User Guide 3.2/Interactions/match-interaction.md

 # Match Interaction

->The Match interaction provides Test-takers with a matrix upon which they can demonstrate their knowledge by accurately associating selections from two different sets of elements.
-The association is carried out by placing check marks in squares where matching rows and columns intersect.
+>The Match interaction provides Test-takers with a matrix upon which they can demonstrate their knowledge by accurately matching selections from two different sets of elements.
+Matching is carried out by placing check marks in squares where matching rows and columns intersect.

 Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Match Interaction: